-It would be a good idea to reach out to your potential affiliates instead of hoping that they are going to come to you.
-You can do this by sending them a quick email outlining your terms, commission rates, and how you would love to work with them.
+It would be a good idea to reach out to your potential affiliates instead of hoping that they will come to you.
+You can do this via the instant messaging app or by sending them a quick email outlining your terms, commission rates, and how you would love to work with them.

 Once you figure out who your ideal affiliate is (just like Bluehost has), you can use that information to reach out to the right people and create a strong network of affiliates that promote your company.

 For a lot of B2B companies, their own customers serve as the best affiliates since they have a ton of connections within the industry.
 If you have made sure to provide them with great customer service in the past, there is a good chance they will want to team up with you in the future.

 It is not a bad idea to reach out to your own customers asking them if they would be willing to promote your products in exchange for a commission.
 This could be profitable for them as well and you would be able to grow your affiliate network.

 A mistake that I often see businesses make is not approving all affiliates or keeping the affiliate program very small so that it comes across as more ‘premium’.